krschroeder/baseframe_js/readme.md

         ScrollSpyPlugin {}
 }

-// To extend into the 'Cash Dom' Libary declare module 'cash-dom' {
+// To extend into the 'Cash Dom' Library declare module 'cash-dom' {
     interface Cash extends
         CollapsePlugin,